prajwalghotkar/My-SQL-Best-Practice/README.md

    PRIMARY KEY ( tutorial_id )
  );
 ```
+Kindly refer to the day1.sql file for the required details

 ### Here, a few items need an explanation
 - Field Attribute NOT NULL is being used because we do not want this field to be NULL.
 So, if a user tries to
 create a record with a NULL value, then MySQL will raise an error.